HomeBlog Home

 3. that the downspouts divert water away from the home's foundation

 Why is it so important to look at your gutters during a home inspection?
-Because they play a massive role in keeping your home safe from water intrusion.
+They play a massive role in keeping your home safe from water intrusion.

-If your gutters are blocked, cracked, or not diverting the water far from your home, it will settle near your home's foundation.
+If your gutters are blocked, cracked, or not diverting water far from your home, the water will settle near your home's foundation.
 Over time, erosion will occur, and you will likely develop cracks in your home's foundation, the perfect environment for water to enter your home.

-In addition to the toll it will take on your home's foundation, water inside your home can find its way into wooden joists, etc. This problem will encourage the development of mold, wood rot, and termite infestation.
+In addition to the toll it will take on your home's foundation, water can seep into wooden joists and other structural components.
+This problem will encourage the development of mold, wood rot, and termite infestation.

 Although maintaining your gutters may be annoying, the payoff is excellent.
-But, of course, you'll want to deal with any water issue up front before moving into the home.
+But, of course, you'll want to address any water issues up front before moving into the home.

 10. Mold

 This component of the home inspection is heavily tied to issues with your plumbing and ventilation systems.
-For example, if a leak is present, you live in a humidity-heavy climate, or the ventilation systems in your home are outdated, you will be at high risk for developing mold within your home.
+For example, if a leak is present, you live in a humid climate, or your home's ventilation systems are outdated, you are at high risk of developing mold.

 Contrary to popular belief, mold will not always be visible to the naked eye.
 However, you can usually smell mildew in the air when it is present.
 Mold is prevalent around windows and doors, but it is also a frequent visitor in your bathroom and kitchen.
 When looking over your home, inspectors will be on the lookout for the following signs: